Delcath Systems (NASDAQ:DCTH) Now Covered by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Delcath Systems (NASDAQ:DCTH – Get Rating) in a report released on Sunday.
-The firm set a “sell” rating on the stock.
+StockNews.com assumed coverage on shares of Delcath Systems (NASDAQ:DCTH – Get Rating) in a research note released on Sunday.
+The firm issued a sell rating on the stock.

-Separately, Canaccord Genuity Group dropped their price target on Delcath Systems from $24.00 to $20.00 and set a “buy” rating on the stock in a research note on Monday, April 11th.
+Separately, Canaccord Genuity Group dropped their target price on Delcath Systems from $24.00 to $20.00 and set a buy rating for the company in a report on Monday, April 11th.

 DCTH opened at $4.56 on Friday.
 Delcath Systems has a 1-year low of $4.30 and a 1-year high of $13.50.
 The stock’s fifty day simple moving average is $5.84 and its 200 day simple moving average is $6.99.
 The company has a current ratio of 2.93, a quick ratio of 2.70 and a debt-to-equity ratio of 2.55.
 The stock has a market cap of $36.06 million, a PE ratio of -1.27 and a beta of 0.53.

-In other Delcath Systems news, COO John Purpura acquired 5,000 shares of the business’s stock in a transaction on Monday, April 11th.
-The stock was purchased at an average price of $6.59 per share, with a total value of $32,950.00.
-Following the acquisition, the chief operating officer now directly owns 23,721 shares of the company’s stock, valued at approximately $156,321.39.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, Director Steven A. J. Salamon acquired 6,000 shares of the business’s stock in a transaction on Thursday, May 12th.
-The stock was acquired at an average cost of $4.90 per share, with a total value of $29,400.00.
-Following the acquisition, the director now directly owns 29,424 shares in the company, valued at $144,177.60.
+In other news, COO John Purpura bought 5,000 shares of the company’s stock in a transaction dated Monday, April 11th.
+The stock was bought at an average cost of $6.59 per share, for a total transaction of $32,950.00.
+Following the transaction, the chief operating officer now owns 23,721 shares of the company’s stock, valued at $156,321.39.
+The purchase was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, Director Steven A. J. Salamon bought 6,000 shares of the company’s stock in a transaction dated Thursday, May 12th.
+The stock was purchased at an average price of $4.90 per share, with a total value of $29,400.00.
+Following the completion of the transaction, the director now directly owns 29,424 shares in the company, valued at approximately $144,177.60.
 The disclosure for this purchase can be found here.
-Insiders have bought 23,400 shares of company stock valued at $136,133 in the last three months.
+Insiders acquired a total of 23,400 shares of company stock valued at $136,133 in the last three months.
 Insiders own 16.76% of the company’s stock.

 Large investors have recently modified their holdings of the company.
 Dimensional Fund Advisors LP acquired a new position in shares of Delcath Systems in the 1st quarter valued at approximately $75,000.
 Virtu Financial LLC acquired a new position in shares of Delcath Systems in the 4th quarter valued at approximately $114,000.
 State Street Corp raised its position in shares of Delcath Systems by 70.3% in the 4th quarter.
 State Street Corp now owns 25,200 shares of the company’s stock valued at $195,000 after buying an additional 10,400 shares in the last quarter.
 Susquehanna International Group LLP acquired a new position in shares of Delcath Systems in the 4th quarter valued at approximately $209,000.
 Finally, Millennium Management LLC acquired a new position in shares of Delcath Systems in the 2nd quarter valued at approximately $405,000.
 Institutional investors own 21.93% of the company’s stock.